 Merch.

 Not cheap giveaways.
 Not logo clutter.
 We’re talking about thoughtful, beautiful, mission-aligned items that build trust, spark belonging, and make people say, “These people get it.”
+Orientation week is where families decide—often emotionally, not logically—whether they feel aligned with your school’s culture.

 Orientation Is Not a Meeting.
 It’s a Message.